kiksgold/mothers-tongue/README.md

 <p> To intereact with the post, users will have to signup to enable them to drop their comments and like any post. </p>
 <p> Users can also create post, read comments update and delete post </p>
 <p> The users will find links to the application below. </p>
-<p> The idea behind the project is to be able to sustain the yoruba language for generations to come. </p>
+<p> The idea behind the project is to build a community of nartive speakers of the language. </p>
 https://mothers-tongue.herokuapp.com/

 ![Image Here](./docs/features/amiresponsive.png)